LoopPerfect/buckaroo/README.md

 Buckaroo is fully open-source and we are accepting external contributions.
 If you would like to contribute, please create a pull-request and we will review it promptly.

+Another way to contribute is by writing recipes!
+Send a PR to [this repo](https://github.com/LoopPerfect/buckaroo-recipes) to add a recipe to the official cookbook.
+If you are looking for a library to port, [the wishlist](https://github.com/LoopPerfect/buckaroo-wishlist) is a good place to start.